 - The empowerment of the Holy Spirit is demonstrated by producing spiritual fruit and boldness for witness.

 - The Holy Spirit within produces fruit for an internal work.

 - The Holy Spirit upon us produces power for external work.

-- The Baptism of the Holy Spirit is not a requirement of Salvation.
+- The Baptism in the Holy Spirit is not a requirement of Salvation.

-- We encourage you to ask Jesus to baptize you with the Holy Spirit.
+- We encourage all believers to see the baptism in the Holy Spirit.

 We believe that those who are called by the name of Christ should be set apart and depart from sin.
 Understanding that salvation from the penalty of sin only begins the process of redemption, we acknowledge that one work of the Holy Spirit is to create in us the character of Christ.
 (2 Timothy 2:19) In order to achieve this new character, we believe:

 - we can break free from the power of sin,

 - in complete restoration, not just redemption,

 - in a lifestyle change in every arena of life: mental, spiritual and physical.